badnikhil/CAMM/utils/README.md

    ```

 ## Output
-The program prints timing results and GFLOPS to the console.
-Adjust the matrix size by changing the `N` macro in `main.cu`.
+The program prints timing results and GFLOPS to the console for multiple matrix sizes.

 ---
 For CPU benchmarking, see `cpu_benchmarking.cpp` in this folder.